meadovian/slideshow-optimizer/README.md

 ## Support

 - Report issues on GitHub
-- Check the wiki for advanced usage
+- Check documentation for advanced usage
 - Join the community discussions